FusionAuth/fusionauth-site/site/_posts/2021-08-09-using-fusionauth-with-cockroachdb.md

 The ongoing additional maintenance is something that would be hard to quantify but I would assume it to be several developer/testing/QA days per month.

 One thought in regard to security is that the cost of breaches is usually higher than the implementation cost.
-We think with using a battle tested solution like Fusionauth is the only way to avoid such breaches in the future.
+Using a battle tested solution like Fusionauth is the only way to avoid such breaches in the future.

 **Dan:** How do you run FusionAuth (kubernetes, standalone tomcat server, behind a proxy, etc)?